22nd Infantry Regiment Miscellaneous Photos 1879-1899

 (Ed., Note the huge cloud of smoke from the black powder rifles.

-The Soldier nearest the camera is either a Corporal or a
+The Soldier nearest the camera is a Corporal, designated by his

-designated by his chevrons and the single white stripe down his
+and the single white stripe down his trouser legs.)

 Photo by Christian Barthelmess (